-In accordance with our non-employee director compensation policy, on March 4, 2016 we granted each of Messrs.
-Chung, Daly and Van Lunsen an annual restricted stock unit award representing 3,113 shares of our common stock for their services as directors during fiscal year 2016, which will vest in full on February 15, 2017, subject to the terms of our 2012 Omnibus Incentive Plan.
-On June 1, 2016, we granted Mr. Bland an annual restricted stock unit award representing 3,113 shares of our common stock in connection with his reappointment to our board of directors and for his services as a director during fiscal year 2016, which will vest in full on February 15, 2017, subject to the terms of our 2012 Omnibus Incentive Plan.
-Our 2012 Omnibus Incentive Plan provides that the initial and annual non-employee director equity awards described above are granted automatically without the need for further action by our board of directors or the compensation committee, except that non-employee directors who beneficially own more than twenty-five percent of our common stock are not eligible to receive such automatic grants.
+In accordance with our non-employee director compensation program, on March 3, 2017 we granted each of Messrs.
+Bland, Chung, Daly and Van Lunsen an annual restricted stock unit award representing 2,835 shares of our common stock for their service as directors during fiscal year 2017, which will vest in full on February 15, 2018, subject to such non-employee director's continued service through such date and the terms of our 2012 Omnibus Incentive Plan.
+On March 23, 2017, we granted Mr. Ribar a one-time initial restricted stock unit award representing 3,802 shares of our common stock in connection with his appointment to our board of directors, which will vest in three equal annual installments on May 15, 2018, May 15, 2019 and May 15, 2020, and an annual restricted stock unit award representing 2,261 shares of our common stock for his services as a director during fiscal year 2017, which will vest in full on February 15, 2018, subject, in each case, to Mr. Ribar's continued service through the applicable vesting date and the terms of our 2012 Omnibus Incentive Plan.
+Our 2012 Omnibus Incentive Plan provides that the initial and annual non-employee director equity awards described above are granted automatically without the need for further action by our board of directors or the compensation committee, except that non-employee directors who beneficially own more than 25% of our common stock are not eligible to receive such automatic grants.